BluberryPie/ssqlite/README.md

 ## Performance(TBD)

+### Comparison between traditional PITR techniques

+Why would someone ever have to use this?

 ### Recovery Time for Different Query Type

-Average time for generating undo query sets for different query types(create, insert, update, drop, delete) Maybe gonna present it with a bar plot...
+Average time for generating undo query sets for different query types(create, insert, update, drop, delete).
+Maybe gonna present it with a bar plot...

 ### Recovery Time for Different Query Location

-Time for generating undo query sets for different query locations Current expectation is that older queries might require more time than relatively recent ones Present with histogram + kde plot
+Time for generating undo query sets for different query locations.
+Current expectation is that older queries might require more time than relatively recent ones.
+Present with histogram + kde plot